 In general, anything that causes sinus congestion can also trigger an ear infection: cold, flu, seasonal allergies or a sinus infection.
 In addition, viral infections usually affect the inner ear, and while unpleasant, the symptoms usually clear up on their own.
 There’s a variety of bacterial infections that can cause ear infections, and if you have a fever or see fluid draining from your ears, you should see a clinician to understand whether antibiotics are necessary to help clear things up.

 Some ear infections clear up on their own without the need for a prescription.
 You can treat mild outer and middle ear infections at home, using over-the-counter medication for symptoms like pain and inflammation.
 Using heat can also provide some pain relief, such as placing a warm washcloth over your bothered ear.
 Chewing gum can help relieve air pain caused by a change in air pressure.
-If you have an ear infection that is accompanied by a fever, or your symptoms persist, stop by your local vybe urgent care and be seen today.
+If you have ear pain that is accompanied by a fever or your symptoms persist, stop by your local vybe urgent care for ear infection treatment.